Shiritsu Ebisu Chugaku

 Shiritsu Ebisu Chugaku is named after a fictitious school in Ebisu, a neighborhood in Shibuya, Tokyo.
 It was planned as a group of elementary and middle school students.
 However, this concept has changed as the members aged.
 The group currently uses "Forever a Middle-schooler" as their concept.

 The group was officially nicknamed "King of the School Play", and was advertised as being a group with very rough singing and dancing skills.
 Or, more accurately, the group's slogan at the time was "Unarticulated dance and shaky vocals."
 However, the group has outgrown said slogan over time, and have since reached a point where they're praised for their vocal skills.
 Originally formed as a quintet on August 4, 2009, the lineup has changed multiple times since then, with some members having "changed school" (the group's official term for leaving it) and some having "transferred in" (joined).
-The most recent lineup change occurred on October 1, 2022 when 2 new members were integrated into the group.